jarkata/rusql/README.md

 This crate uses `#![forbid(unsafe_code)]` to ensure everything is implemented in 100% Safe Rust.

-If the `sqlite` feature is enabled, this is downgraded to `#![deny(unsafe_code)]` with `#![allow(unsafe_code)]` on the `sqlx::sqlite` module.
+If the `sqlite` feature is enabled, this is downgraded to `#![deny(unsafe_code)]` with `#![allow(unsafe_code)]` on the `rusql::sqlite` module.
 There are several places where we interact with the C SQLite API.
 We try to document each call for the invariants we're assuming.
 We absolutely welcome auditing of, and feedback on, our unsafe code usage.

 ## License